-However, if the characteristic of $\kor$ divides the order of $G$, then, in view of the results of~\cite{SF} on the non triviality of the Gerstenhaber bracket in Hochschild cohomology of the group algebra $\kor[G]$ of $G$ and the close relationship between the Gerstenhaber product and loop bracket~\cite{FT, GTZ3}, one may expect that the string Lie algebra of $[G\backslash *]$ is no longer abelian in this case.
+However, if the characteristic of $\kor$ divides the order of $G$, then, in view of the results of~\cite{SF} on the nontriviality of the Gerstenhaber bracket on the Hochschild cohomology of the group algebra $\kor[G]$ of $G$, and the close relationship between the Gerstenhaber product and loop bracket~\cite{FT, GTZ3}, it is reasonable to expect that the string Lie algebra of $[G\backslash *]$ is no longer abelian in this case.

 \begin{ex}[A non-nilpotent example] Let $\sz$ acts on the euclidean sphere